Trepp/actions-tfenv-versions/README.md

 # Display tfenv Version Files

-This GitHub action will crawl a directory structure and create a report of the `.terraform-version` file and version numbers for each directory.
+This GitHub action will crawl a directory structure and create a report of the presence of `.terraform-version` files and associated version numbers for each sub-directory.
+The report generated respects the hierarchical nature of the file located in parent directories.
+The `.terraform-version` file works with both [tfenv](https://github.com/tfutils/tfenv#terraform-version-file) as well as [tfswitch](https://tfswitch.warrensbox.com/Quick-Start/).

-## Inputs
+## Action Inputs

 ### `folder`